ezntek/ezntek.github.io/content/posts/Creating an IGCSE Pseudocode Interpreter pt 2 (20250913T1349).md

 ## The REPL

-The REPL works on a bunch of input statements.
-I abuse Python's `readline` module a lot for basic REPL features like shell history, and moving around in the current input buffer.

-- Each line is fed into the lexer, and then parser, and run in a global interpreter context.
-- If EOF is reached during parsing or lexing, the parser throws an exception with the `eof` flag set to `True`.
-The REPL then catches the exception and enters continuation mode.
-  * The usual prompt is `>> `, but for continuation mode, it is `.. `.
-The current input buffer before the continuation is saved in a `StringIO`, and every time a new line is entered, the parser tries to analyze the _entire input so far_, and then keeps going if EOF is reached.
-Otherwise, it returns back to the parent main REPL runner.
-- Position reporting actually works!
-(Surprisingly, errors work fine for the most part).
-- Some errors report as having position `line 0, column 0`, which is a really annoying feature I left in because I didn't want to null the position field in the error class. _I'll fix it if it's actually that bad_.
+The REPL is a _truly life-changing innovation_.
+Simply launch beancode without any arguments and you will be dropped in a REPL, and you can start typing code.
+Expressions will be printed.

-- You can talk to the REPL and not the interpreter with dot commands.
-Here are the very important ones:
+The REPL also has special features which lets you see the state of the interpreter.
+You can talk to the REPL and not the interpreter with dot commands.
+Here are the very important ones.

   * `.var` gets information regarding an _existing variable_.
 It prints its name, type, and value.
   * `.vars` prints information regarding _all variables_.
   * `.func` gets information regarding *existing functions* ***or procedures***.
   * `.funcs` prints information regarding _all functions and procedures_.
   * Delete a variable if you need to with `.delete [name]`.
 (Version `0.3.4` and up)
   * Or, reset the entire interpreter's state with `.reset`.

-- History is saved to `~/.beancode_history`.
+History is saved to `~/.beancode_history`.

 # Performance